-You brew a cup of coffee every morning and possibly afternoon and throw away your used coffee grounds.
+You brew a cup of coffee every morning and throw away your used coffee grounds.
 Is there is better to get rid of or reuse these grounds?
 In fact, there are 8 things you can do with them that will enhance your beauty, garden, cleaning routine, and more.

 8 Great Uses for Used Coffee Grounds